Free ebook offering step-by-step guidance and tools to set up your performance management system.

 • Store documentation somewhere private and secure

-Should you give constructive feedback to your manager anonymously?
+Should you give feedback to your manager anonymously?

-It depends on the situation and your workplace culture.
+It depends on your workplace culture.
 Anonymous feedback can be useful when:

-• You fear retaliation or a damaged relationship
+• You're concerned about retaliation or a damaged relationship

 • The issue is sensitive or involves serious concerns

-• Your company offers formal anonymous channels (surveys, 360 reviews, HR tools)
+• Your company offers formal anonymous channels such as surveys, 360 reviews, or HR tools

 Related posts